 ARM Compiler is the term used for the compilation tools produced by ARM.
 This term replaces RVCT from release 4.1 onwards.

 ARM Compiler toolchain is an alternative term for ARM Compiler, used where there is a need to distinguish between the compiler alone and the whole toolchain, which includes the assembler, linker, librarian, and fromelf.

-From version 5 onwards, ARM Compiler uses the release numbering scheme X.YYuN, where:
+Version 5 of the ARM Compiler uses the release numbering scheme X.YYuN, where:

 ARM Compiler releases are either feature releases or update releases.
 Feature releases are identified by a single digit major version number and two digit minor version number, for example 5.00, 5.01.
 A change of major or minor version number indicates a new feature release.
 Feature releases provide new features or changes to existing features.